 Beyond personal conduct, denial and optimism bias have an effect on community reactions and public health initiatives.
 Increases in transmission rates may result from the cumulative impact of large populations participating in risky behaviours, such as going to bars during lockdowns or disregarding safe sex practices (Lazzari et al., 2023).
 In the early stages of the COVID-19 pandemic, for example, several nations saw spikes in cases linked to parties and gatherings, indicating a collective underestimating of the virus’s deadly potential (Venkatesh & Edirappuli, 2020).

 It’s also important to investigate how these cognitive biases interact with interpersonal connections.
 People often go to their social circles for approval or company, which might unintentionally push individuals to adopt group norms, even when those norms go against accepted health recommendations (Reid, Cialdini, & Aiken, 2010).
-This phenomena serves as an example of how group dynamics may override individual risk evaluations and prioritise group goals above individual safety.
+This phenomenon serves as an example of how group dynamics may override individual risk evaluations and prioritise group goals above individual safety.
 As a consequence, there is a contradiction where societal pressures take precedence over sound health decision-making despite knowledge of the pathways of transmission:

 "No one displayed any symptoms of COVID-19 throughout our celebration with our family friends.
 We have mutual faith that if someone is sick, they will either notify us or choose not to come.